zella/procaas/README.md

 Process as service

-This project(http server) allows to run process(something like bash over http) by http requests.
+This project(http server) allows to run processes(something like bash over http) by http requests.

 ### Feautures